-His professional recognitions include being named a Rising Star in Technology by Law360 and a Rising Star by Managing IP in 2018.
+His professional recognitions include being named a Next-Gen Partner by The Legal 500, California Trailblazer by the Recorder and a Rising Star in Technology by Law360.

 Recent patent litigation matters include:

-Successfully defended HTC in the Eastern District of Virginia involving signal conversion technology; invalidated eight patents and hundreds of claims as patent ineligible; decision affirmed by the Federal Circuit
+- Successfully defended HTC in the Eastern District of Virginia involving signal conversion technology and invalidated eight patents and hundreds of claims as patent ineligible.
+The decision was affirmed by the Federal Circuit.

-Successfully defended Trend Micro in the District of Delaware involving security software; invalidated two patents as patent ineligible, decision affirmed by the Federal Circuit; obtained partial award of attorneys fees
+- Successfully defended Trend Micro in the District of Delaware involving security software and invalidated two patents as patent ineligible.
+The decision was affirmed by the Federal Circuit and Mr. Ou obtained a partial award of attorneys’ fees.

-Successfully defended Xtera in an ITC investigation brought by NEC involving subsea telecommunication systems; investigation was terminated on the eve of the evidentiary hearing
+- Successfully defended Xtera in an ITC investigation brought by NEC involving subsea telecommunication systems.
+The investigation was terminated on the eve of the evidentiary hearing.

-Successfully defended HTC in the Eastern District of Texas involving proximity sensors; won several key evidentiary motions prior to obtaining a favorable dismissal on the eve of trial
+- Successfully defended HTC in the Eastern District of Texas involving proximity sensors and won several key evidentiary motions prior to obtaining a favorable dismissal on the eve of trial.

-Successfully defended AT&T in the Eastern District of Texas involving LTE uplink technology; won a motion to sever and stay shortly before trial, avoiding any exposure with respect to the asserted claims
+- Successfully defended AT&T in the Eastern District of Texas involving LTE uplink technology.
+Mr. Ou won a motion to sever and stay shortly before trial, avoiding any exposure with respect to the asserted claims.

-Successfully defended HTC in the Northern District of Texas involving re-sizing images; obtained dismissal with prejudice with no payment
+- Successfully defended HTC in the Northern District of Texas involving re-sizing images and obtained dismissal with prejudice with no payment.

 Other selected matters include:

-AT&T (E.D.
-Tex.): defended patent case involving social networking and user interface technology; case resolved favorably with pending patent ineligibility motion
+- AT&T (E.D.
+Tex.): Defended patent case involving social networking and user interface technology.
+The case was resolved favorably with pending patent ineligibility motion.

-Adobe, Amazon.com, Intuit, LinkedIn, Newegg, Sears Roebuck & Co., and Target (N.D.
-Cal.): managed a unique joint-defense representation which allowed clients to cost-effectively litigate in the face of nuisance value settlement demands; sweeping claim construction victory resulted in dismissal with prejudice with no payment
+- Adobe, Amazon.com, Intuit, LinkedIn, Newegg, Sears Roebuck & Co., and Target (N.D.
+Cal.): Managed a unique joint-defense representation that allowed clients to litigate in the face of nuisance value settlement demands.
+The case resulted in a sweeping claim construction victory, which resulted in dismissal with prejudice with no payment.

-HTC (E.D.
-Tex.): defended patent case relating to USB technology and standards; resolved favorably after obtaining a Markman order changing a prior Court’s claim construction of an important claim term
+- HTC (E.D.
+Tex.): Defended patent case relating to USB technology and standards.
+The case was resolved favorably after obtaining a Markman order changing a prior Court’s claim construction of an important claim term.

-HTC (E.D.
-Tex.): defended multiple patent cases of former Palm patents asserted against various aspects of handset technology; successfully excluded damages expert on the eve of trial, leading to favorable resolution
+- HTC (E.D.
+Tex.): Defended multiple patent cases of former Palm patents asserted against various aspects of handset technology.
+Mr. Ou was successful in excluding the damages expert on the eve of trial, leading to a favorable resolution.